Did you know that forest covers 70% of Connecticut?

 - Mianus River Gorge Preserve:

-The gorge covers over 1,100 acres of land in the Mianus River Watershed near Bedford, NY.
+The gorge covers over 1,100 acres of land in the Mianus River Watershed near the town of Bedford, NY.

 - Mianus River State Park Scenic Reserve: